Mill Valley Herald

 Sun Light & Power has installed solar electricity as well as solar hot water systems at other EAH Housing communities.
 The company recently completed its largest affordable housing solar installation Crescent Park in Richmond.

 “Shelter Hill was a property built in the mid 1970s in southern Marin.
 It has been operating as affordable housing ever since.
-Now it is time to refresh the property to bring it up to modern standard,” Egan said.
+Now it is time to refresh the property to bring it up to modern standards,” Egan said.

 The property will also be getting other upgrades as part of the redo which will consist of the installation of energy efficient appliances, high-efficiency water heaters, dual-pane windows, water-saving fixtures and native-plant landscaping.
 Over half of EAH properties have been retrofitted with green technologies and the other half have received energy use audits.